epicenteredresearch/epicenteredresearchwebsite/content/pace/mentalhealth/dataprep_MH.md

 + **SMOKE**: Maternal smoking during pregnancy.
 Factor variable, with three groups (treated as 2 dummy variables).
 If mother never smoked during pregnancy, SMOKE=0 ("never").
 If mother quit smoking in early pregnancy, i.e. during the 1st trimester or when pregnancy was known, SMOKE=1 ("quit").
 If mother continued smoking after early pregnancy, SMOKE=2 ("smoking continued").
 If this categorisation is not possible, alternatively you can use binary coding: 0=did not smoke during pregnancy, vs 1=smoked during pregnancy.
 Please include a variabe describing the mother's own smoking status, not second-hand smoking: if in doubt, contact us.
 + **BWT**: Birth weight of the child in grams, continuous.
 Use the most accurate estimate (medical records is preferred to maternal report).
 + **GESTA**: Gestational age at birth in weeks, continuous.
 Use the most accurate estimate.
 The priority is: medical record (ultrasound-confirmed) > medical record (last menstrual period) > self-reported (ultrasound) > self-reported (last menstrual period).
-PCA1, PCA2, PCA3... : Ancestry covariates.
++ **PCA1, PCA2, PCA3...** : Ancestry covariates.
 These are continuous GWAS-based principal components, which capture ethnicity/ancestry.
 If GWAS data are not available, use self-reported ethnicity: in this case, create a categorical factor variable called ETHNIC (which will be treated as a dummy-coded covariate by the R package).
 If you feel another way to address ethnicity/race/ancestry would be more appropriate for your cohort (e.g., stratification, methylation-based estimates...), please contact us first and let's discuss how to proceed.
 + **Selection factors (optional covariate)**: Please include if relevant for your study.
 For example, if your sample contains cases and controls for some condition, please include the case/control variable in all models.

 Batch effects are dealt with using Combat in the pre-processing phase: batch covariates are not needed in the EWAS phase models, as shown in the example script using the R package provided.

 Estimated cell types are estimated in the pre-processing phase using the R package: they are included in the analysis, as shown in the example script using the R package provided.

-## Data Checking
+### GETTING STARTED WITH YOUR PHENOTYPE DATA

+#### Check your data

 If you encounter any issues, please check out our troubleshooting guide to see if there is any guidance that may help: https://www.epicenteredresearch.com/pace/troubleshooting/

-If you closed prior R session, you can load list of pre-processed objects that is automatically saved by the preprocessingofData function, e.g.
+If you closed prior R session (step 1), you can load list of pre-processed objects that is automatically saved by the preprocessingofData function, e.g.

 ```r